Yiju-Li/CV/resume.md

 As a dual-degree candidate in Computer Engineering and Applied Mathematics at UC San Diego, I possess strong skills in software/hardware development and theoretical computer science.
 My math background and problem-solving abilities allow me to approach complex problems with ease.
 Additionally, my communication skills and commitment to high-quality work make me a strong candidate for engineering roles.

 ## Education
-Bachelor of Science in Computer Engineering; Bachelor of Science in Applied Mathematics(Dual Degree)
+B.S. in Computer Engineering;       B.S. in Applied Mathematics(Dual Degree)
-Sep 2020 - Jun 2024(Expected)       University of California, San Diego
+Minor in Human Biology;             Minor in Data Science(Double Minors) Sep 2020 - Jun 2024(Expected)       University of California, San Diego

 ## Professional Experience